Declaring a Climate Change Emergency: A Citizen’s Guide

 What Legal Authority Would an Emergency Climate Declaration Give the President?

 What government powers would be unlocked by declaring a climate change emergency?
-One immediate possibility would be to use the same power that Trump is considering in order to divert military construction funds to other uses – in this case, perhaps building wind or solar farms or new transmission lines.
-But what else could President X do?
+One immediate possibility would be to use the same power that Trump used to divert military construction funds to other uses – in this case, perhaps building wind or solar farms or new transmission lines.
+But what else could Biden do?

 Here are some of the possibilities: